Roguey-84/100-days-of-code/log.md

 --------------------------------------------------------
 ### Day 41: August 14, 2018

-**Today's Progress**: Today I worked with objects on freeCodeCamp and created a function which modifies JSON Record Collection.
+**Today's Progress**: Today I worked with the loops and created a function which should check if the given array with profiles had a name and a property given in arguments.

-**Thoughts** It wasn't easy, but I found a solution and it works.
-I have a feeling that I can do more and I actually want more.
-I start liking JavaScript.
+**Thoughts** It is a shame, but I had to look at a hint.
+One small mistake prevented me from solving the problem.

 **Link(s) to work**
 1. [Iterate with JavaScript While Loops](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/iterate-with-javascript-while-loops/)